ParisaMousavi/AzureArchitecture/AzureStreamAnalytics.md

     "dateFormat":"YYYY-MM-DD",
     "timeFormat":"HH"

-If pathpattern doesn't have a value, we must uses "".
+If *pathpattern* doesn't have a value, we must uses "".
 Therefore the next two attributes are not neccessary.
-If we don't remove the dateFormat and timeFormat from attributes, the return value in Powershell is always an error because there is no partitionKey in pathpattern to be repllaced with dateformat and timeformat.
+If we don't remove the *dateFormat* and *timeFormat* from attributes, the return value in Powershell is always an error because there is no partitionKey in pathpattern to be repllaced with *dateformat* and *timeformat*.

 This is the powershell command for creeating a stream analytics job input via powershell:
     New-AzStreamAnalyticsInput -JobName JobForPowershell -ResourceGroupName ServiceBusDemoParisa -Name InputfromBlob -File StreamAnalyticsBlobInputStream.json